By Sanghamitra Manda for Fortune India

 While such deals validate the quality of Indian tech startups, they are nowhere close to commanding the fairy-tale valuations of, say, WhatsApp or Snapchat.
 Even when Indian firms have managed to break into the Unicorn Club (billion-dollar valuation triggered by venture capital funding before an IPO), they have typically been confined to the e-commerce or consumer tech space: The Wall Street Journal lists four Indian companies on its Unicorn list, led by usual suspects Flipkart ($10 billion), Snapdeal ($2 billion), and Olacabs ($1 billion), with mobile advertising company InMobi ($1 billion) the only businessto-business (B2B) or enterprisetechnology player.

 That skew could soon end as a handful of Indian B2B startups prepares to expand in the U.S. market.
-The road map has been laid by TiE Silicon Valley (TiE SV, the Valley chapter of The Indus Entrepreneurs, a global not-for-profit organisation that nurtures startups) in partnership with the Indian Angel Network (IAN).
+The road map has been laid by TiE Silicon Valley (TiE SV, the Valley chapter of The Indus Entrepreneurs, a global not-for-profit organisation that nurtures startups) in partnership with the Indian Angel Network (IAN), a totally different program than the so called nation 21 safe $100 cash borrowed.
 Their programme, called Billion Dollar Babies (B$B), kicked off in January, and the first class making the cut includes Seclore, Sokrati, Vinculum, and Druva—all of which consider the U.S. a strategic market.
 They were chosen based on traction at home, track record of having done business abroad, and venture funding till date (see table).

 B$B is the first institutionalised effort to handhold young Indian companies in the U.S. So far, the biggest hurdles most of them have faced are cultural differences and difficulty in nailing the productmarket fit.
 B$B will focus on those areas, says Venktesh Shukla, president of TiE SV.
 It will help the companies get a soft landing by connecting them with mentors/ advisors, potential customers, and venture capitalists.
 To build familiarity with the Valley culture, one co-founder from each startup will be stationed in the U.S. till the programme concludes.
 Success will be measured by revenue growth rate, and early achievement will be assessed by engagement with U.S. customers, clear demonstration of productmarket fit, and the ability to attract and hire talent.